Gkunnan97/FastGCN_pytorch/README.md

 # Pytorch Implementation of FastGCN and AS-GCN
 PyTorch implementation of [FastGCN](https://arxiv.org/abs/1801.10247) and [AS-GCN](http://papers.nips.cc/paper/7707-adaptive-sampling-towards-fast-graph-representation-learning).
 The supported datasets are: cora, citeseer and pubmed.
 Mind that this implementation may differ from the original in some parts.
 Especially for the AS-GCN, the different methods of calculating variance did not bring better performance.
+So if you want to use it into the research, please cheak these details carefully.
 ## Requirements
     * PyTorch 1.14
     * Python 3.7